Monday, November 20, 2017

 Speaking of All-Night Laundromats

-Which brings me to one of those, We Never Close, eateries.
-I won’t mention the name but it rhymes with Hell.
+Which brings me to one of those, We Never Close eateries.
+I won’t mention the name, but it rhymes with Hell.
 They call themselves a Drive-In.
 After having lunch there last week I’d like to drive my car right through the place.
 Peggy and I thought to give it a try around 3 o’clock.
 P.M. that is.
 I can think of five reasons why we’ll never return.
 The soup was cold.
 The service, non-existent.
 Prices were immodest.
 The air conditioner made us feel we were in Costco’s meat locker.
-And most egregious was the hundred decibels blaring from the juke- box with a continuous loop of rock music enough to percuss our ears, jangle our nerves and numb our brains.
-When Sinatra came on for one number with, Strangers in the Night, I thought the torture was over but it then resumed.
-I was yearning for John Cage’s, 4’, 33” of silence.
+And most egregious was the hundred decibels blaring from the juke-box with a continuous loop of punk rock music enough to percuss our ears, jangle our nerves and numb our brains.
+When Sinatra came on for one number with, Strangers In The Night, I wanted it never to end.

 The place must be a truck-stop for big rigs headed to San Francisco.
 Maybe the cacophony along with the frigid air is intended to re-charge their adrenalin for the next 500 miles.